 University of Technology, Sydney (UTS) Blues Sporting Award of Excellence

-Tennis Australia Newcombe Medal Tennis Australia Award
+Tennis Australia Newcombe Medal Tennis Australia Award (National Award)

 We were extremely honoured to win 2 Australian Tennis Awards for Most Outstanding Club and Most Outstanding Community, and to be nominated as a finalist in 2014 and 2015!